Presidential Department Descriptions

 The Office of the Staff Secretary is the gate-keeper of paper flowing into and out of the Oval Office.
 The Office prepares the daily briefing book, which requires close coordination with each component of the White House.
 The Office ensures that the details surrounding Presidential actions, speeches, events, correspondence, and press releases are properly vetted.
 Interns can expect to assist in collecting essential, time-sensitive information from White House components and reviewing, revising, and finalizing memoranda for the President.
 Interns must exhibit strong attention to detail and have a pro-active mentality, as well as organizational, editing, and interpersonal skills.

 The Office of the First Lady aids Mrs. Trump in all aspects of her public life.
 Interns will assist the permanent staff in a variety of areas such as scheduling, events, special projects, correspondence and research.

 The Office of the Vice President

-- National Security Affairs in the Office of the Vice President
+- Office of Advance for the Vice President

-- Communications Office in the Office of the Vice President
+- Office of Counsel to the Vice President

 The Office of White House Counsel